✓ Updated March 2026

 Sunrise Stroll Through Retiro Park's Crystal Palace

-natureEscape the city bustle with an early morning visit to El Retiro Park, specifically its stunning Palacio de Cristal.
-Arrive just as the sun begins to illuminate the glass structure, casting ethereal light on the surrounding greenery and the pond.
-It's a moment of pure tranquility before the crowds descend, perfect for photographers and those seeking a peaceful start to the day.
+natureEscape the city bustle with an early morning visit to El Retiro Park.
+Witness the ethereal beauty of the Palacio de Cristal as the first rays of sun illuminate its glass structure, casting shimmering reflections on the surrounding pond.
+It's a tranquil moment to appreciate nature and architecture before the crowds descend.

 Best time: Apr-Oct